Obstructions to algebraizing topological vector bundles: Obstruction theory: proof of Theorem

 {\bf Step 4.
 Geometrization.} Finally, we apply Morel's $\aone$-representability theorem for vector bundles \cite[Theorem 1]{AsokHoyoisWendt} to identify $[X,BGL_2]_{\aone}$ with $\mathscr{V}_2(X)$. \end{proof}

 \begin{proof}[Proof of Theorem \ref{thmintro:maintheorem}] Consider the map

 The map $(c_1^{top},c_2^{top})$ is a $4$-equivalence and thus the homotopy fiber is $5$-connected.
-If $X$ is a smooth affine $4$-fold, then $X$ has the homotopy type of a CW complex of dimension $\leq 4$.
-A straightforward obstruction theory argument then shows that there is a bijection $\mathscr{V}_2^{top}(X) \isomt H^2(X,\Z) \times H^4(X,\Z)$.
+If $X$ is a smooth affine $4$-fold, then $X^{an}$ has the homotopy type of a CW complex of dimension $\leq 4$.
+A straightforward obstruction theory argument then shows that there is a bijection $\mathscr{V}_2^{top}(X) \isomt H^2(X^{an},\Z) \times H^4(X^{an},\Z)$.
 Combining this observation with Theorem \ref{thm:main} yields Theorem \ref{thmintro:maintheorem}. \end{proof}

-\begin{rem} We believe it is possible to establish Theorem \ref{thmintro:maintheorem} by a direct analysis of the Moore-Postnikov factorization of $(c_1,c_2): BGL_2 \to K(\Z(1),2) \times K(\Z(2),4)$, but a first complication arises in identifying the $\aone$-homotopy sheaves of the $\aone$-homotopy fiber.
-Moreover, explicit identification of primary obstruction also becomes significantly more difficult: this seems to require understanding Nisnevich cohomology of $K(\Z(2),4)$ with coefficients in $\K^M_3/2$. \end{rem}
+\begin{rem} It is possible to establish Theorem \ref{thmintro:maintheorem} by a direct analysis of the Moore--Postnikov factorization of $(c_1,c_2): BGL_2 \to K(\Z(1),2) \times K(\Z(2),4)$, but identifying the $\aone$-homotopy sheaves of the $\aone$-homotopy fiber is slightly more complicated than the approach described above. \end{rem}